Temporary Skill Shortage

 > Temporary Residence Transition stream

-After 3 years working with the business, then the employee may be eligible to apply for Permanent Residency.
+After 3 years working with the business, the employee may be eligible to apply for Permanent Residency.
 This time with the business does not need to be continuous but does need to be with 1 organisation.
 Note that age and language requirements apply.

 > Direct Entry stream